Federal law states that a crime victim has the following rights in the U.S. federal criminal justice system:

 - The right to proceedings free from unreasonable delay.

-Under federal law, a victim is a person directly and proximately harmed as a result of the commission of a Federal offense.
+Under the Federal victims’ rights law , a victim is "a person directly and proximately harmed as a result of the commission of a Federal offense.
 In the case of a crime victim who is under 18 years of age, incompetent, incapacitated, or deceased, the legal guardians of the crime victim or the representatives of the crime victim's estate, family members, or any other persons appointed as suitable by the court may assume the crime victim's rights...but in no event shall the defendant be named as such guardian or representative.”
 Crime Victims’ Rights Act, 18 U.S.C. § 3771(e).

-Justice Department staff will make its best efforts to ensure victims are accorded the rights described above.
+Justice Department staff will make their best efforts to ensure victims are accorded the rights stated above.
 Crime victims may seek the advice of an attorney with respect to these rights.

 Who to Contact about Rights?